 As soon as mid-June arrives so does the hot weather in Malaga.
-Although the city doesn’t suffer constant high temperatures like other Andalusian cities such as Granada and Seville, it does get very warm in the summer.
+Although the city doesn’t suffer constant high temperatures like other Andalusian cities such as Granada and Seville, it does get very warm (and humid) in the summer.
 Read on for some essential tips on keeping cool while you’re on holiday in Malaga.

 Time your visit